 Save: Commit the .Torn file to disk.
 Most of the time you don't need this button: if you Commit a game, Edit the league, etc., your changes will be automatically saved.

 Close: Remove the selected leagues from the Leagues list.
 (Of course, you can re-Open them later.)

-The Fixtures dialog has four tabs: Teams, Games as a list, Games as a gri, and Graphic.
+The Fixtures dialog has seven tabs: Teams, Games as a list, Games as a grid, Graphic, Finals, Pyramid and Pyramid Round.
 On the Teams tab, you'll see a list of teams that the fixture system already knows about.
 If your league has teams, they will appear here.
 (League teams and fixture teams are technically separate under the hood.)
 If not, type or paste a list here, one team per row, and click Import.